tipone/seqular-android/README.md

 > A fast, highly customizable, up-to-date fork of [moshidon](https://github.com/LucasGGamerM/moshidon) adding important features such as a fully federated timeline, unlisted posting, drafts, scheduled posts, bookmarks, and alt text warnings.

-## If you want to Donate Mohshidon Project(Not Secular.net!!!) you can use the link below

-<a href="https://github.com/sponsors/LucasGGamerM">Github Sponsors</a> | <a href="https://liberapay.com/LucasGGamerM/donate">Liberapay</a> | Monero Wallet Key: `4886mdarcyB6Yf8Qc6vDJBK1fz6ibHFLZUmHb4GZZz9yLGNhcG3XC64e5UZ8dVQYTLZb82W6P9WhteowW4STJEec97Gf22j`

 # Welcome to the Open Source Planet, Earthling!!
 If you are tired of worthless content, bot accounts and algorithms that always treat you unfairly on conventional social media, you are in the right place.